rbisdorff/Digraph3/docSphinx/tutorial.rst

 One million records could be ranked with 64 sorting and 64 ranking multiprocessing threads in about 69 seconds.
 The quantiles sorting step is based on 6-tiling.
 Three million records could be ranked with 128 sorters and 64 rankers in 4 min. and 20 sec. and the quantiles sorting step is here based on 7-tiling.
 With 28 sorters and 84 rankers, up to five million records could be 7-tiled and ranked in 8 min. and 35 sec.

-Below is shown an example MeluXina session for ranking 500000 incommensurable 3-objectives performance records.
+Below is shown an example MeluXina session for ranking **six million** incommensurable 3-objectives performance records.

 .. code-block:: bash